 Together Old and Young: Practitioners Learning and Upscaling Skills

-TOY-PLUS is the natural follow-up to all the research and practice carried out during the past four years by the TOY partners.
-We identified the lack of training opportunities and adequate knowledge about intergenerational learning principles and practice as a major gap to ensure the implementation of meaningful and quality intergenerational experiences between young children and older people.
+After all the research and practice carried out between 2012 and 2016 by the TOY partners, it is time for the next step: sharing everything we know and learned about to help practitioners implement the TOY approach.
+TOY-PLUS is the logical next step in our TOY-programme.
+We are creating training opportunities and sharing knowledge about intergenerational learning principles and practice to ensure the implementation of meaningful and quality intergenerational experiences between young children and older people.

 TOY-PLUS is funded by the Erasmus Plus programme – Adult Education (KA2) and is running from 2016 to 2018.

-The impact of TOY-PLUS will be that ECEC and Social Care practitioners will develop skills and competences to deliver successful IGL activities involving young children and older adults, paying particular attention to social integration and intercultural dialogue.
-The TOY-PLUS MOOC, designed to reach hundreds of practitioners internationally from 2018, will result in increased skills to develop, manage, deliver and monitor IGL practices Europe- and even world-wide.
+We are providing a multi-faceted training and education experience on intergenerational learning!
+This will develop skills and competences to deliver successful intergenerational learning (IGL) activities involving young children and older adults, paying particular attention to social integration and intercultural dialogue.
+The TOY-PLUS Massive Open Online Course (MOOC), designed to reach hundreds of practitioners internationally from 2018, will result in increased skills to develop, manage, deliver and monitor IGL practices in Europe- and even world-wide.

-The TOY Quality Stamp process combined with the TOY-PLUS training will result in improved quality of IGL practice.
+Furthermore, we will develop and test a TOY Quality Stamp (2018).
+The TOY Quality Stamp will be awarded to service providers meeting the intergenerational learning standards of quality.
+The TOY Quality Stamp process combined with the TOY-PLUS training will result in improved quality of intergenerational learning practice.

 TOY-PLUS will develop a handbook for trainers with guidelines on how to use a combined teaching and learning approach which involves both online learning and face-to-face workshops.
 Read more...

-TOY-PLUS will launch an intergenerational quality assessment tool (TOY Quality Stamp) with agreed dimensions of quality for local authorities and educational and care services.
+Get ‘quality-stamped’ by Together old and Young!
+TOY-PLUS will launch an intergenerational quality assessment tool (TOY Quality Stamp) with agreed dimensions of quality for educational and care services.
 Read more...

 The project is coordinated by International Child Development Initiatives – ICDI (Netherlands).